The Business Case for Application Modernization

 Some of the costs to a lift and shift strategy are more difficult to quantify.
 Service disruption due to scalability issues can create opportunity costs in the form of lost revenue or worse, a loss of reputation.
 Deficient or even suboptimal architectures impacting a business critical application can be a career defining moment.
 The process of modernizing applications also has the benefit of upskilling technology staff, enabling them to apply cloud native architectures that speed time to delivery for innovative “greenfield” business solutions.

-Application modernization is needed to fully exploit the economic and technological benefits cloud adoption promises.
+Application modernization is needed to fully exploit the economic and technological benefits of cloud adoption promises.

 What is application modernization?